 Be sure to rodent-proof your home, blocking any access that is larger than the size of a dime.
 All sources of food and water should be eliminated.
 Proper yard management should be practiced to limit outdoor harborages, including the elevation of woodpiles and garbage cans at least 1 foot off the ground.

 When you begin cleaning, it is important that you do not stir up dust by sweeping or vacuuming up droppings or urine.
 Also be sure to open windows to properly ventilate the area.
-Mix 1 part bleach with 8 part.
-Wearing water-resistant gloves disinfect area with the solution.
+Mix 1 part bleach with 8 parts water.
+Wear water-resistant gloves and disinfect the area with the solution.
 Under no circumstances should you ever come in direct contact with rodent droppings.

 Avoid rodent burrows and do not disturb dens.
 If camping, do not pitch tents near rodent burrows or if you see other signs of feces.
 Do not sleep on the bare ground - it is best to be at least 1 foot off the ground.
 Keep all food in containers, and bury garbage to prevent rodents from investigating the area in search of food.